openhouse/photo-filter/project-guidelines.md

 - **Privacy and Security**: Handle sensitive user data responsibly, ensuring personal data remains private.
 - **Performance**: Optimize for handling large datasets efficiently.
 - **Scalability**: Design the application architecture to accommodate future growth and additional features.
+- **Embrace Iterative Understanding**: Recognize that solutions are provisional and open to revision.
+Document and revisit solutions over time, framing them as hypotheses effective under current understanding but adaptable as new insights emerge.

 ## Ensuring Complete Project Overviews